amazon-ion/ion-docs/guides/symbols-guide.md

 # [Docs][3]/ {{ page.title }}

-This document provides provides developer-focused commentary on the [Symbols][1] section of the [specification][2] and discusses the implementation of symbol table, symbol token, and catalog APIs.
+This document provides developer-focused commentary on the [Symbols][1] section of the [specification][2] and discusses the implementation of symbol table, symbol token, and catalog APIs.